 Maybe that truly is all some girls are interested in, but I hope that many are just confused.
 It doesn’t matter if our culture is trying to convince you to reveal absolutely everything.
 Even if celebrities are doing it, copying them does not make you beautiful.
-It just makes you desperate and kind of pathetic.
+It just makes you desperate.
 You may still attract the male species, but you attract the ones who are eager to take advantage of that kind of woman.
 Is that really who you want to be?

 Trying to be hot means you’re dressing for others.
 Trying to be pretty means you’re dressing for yourself because you appreciate who you are.
 They’re two very different things, and we women need to think about which image we want to portray.